 3.1.9 Qualifications for any other position of leadership shall be determined by the chain of command in the unit with a direct observational history of leadership qualities, motivation, and dedication.
 New members (less than 1 yr.) are not prohibited from being assigned a leadership position, however upper echelon positions such as CO, 1SG, XO, PSG are not eligible for new members and are recommended to come from existing and established membership.

-3.1.10 Exceptions to Qualifications may be granted with the approval of Command Committee one Echelon above.
+3.1.10 Exceptions to Qualifications may be granted with the approval of the Command Committee.

-3.1.11 Any Member of the CSMV holding a leadership position that is elected to a BN level Command Position, shall relinquish said position to serve on BN Command staff.
+3.1.11 Any Member of the CSMV holding a leadership position that is elected to a higher leadership position, shall relinquish said position to serve in the higher position.
+Election of a replacement shall be conducted absent of that member's vote or influence.

 3.2 Command Staff Duties/Responsibilities